Exercise and fitness

 With this in mind, it’s better to start slowly and gradually work your way up to moderate exercise.
 This may be a case of starting on a simple flat route, then gradually increasing the distance, picking up the pace, add in some hills on your walk, or simply increasing the time you’re out.

 Keep an eye on your breathing.
-If you’re struggling to walk and talk, you’re probably working too hard!
-With brisk walking, you’ll be breathing heavier, but you should still be able to speak full sentences.
+If you’re struggling to walk and talk, you’re probably working too hard.
+Whilst brisk walking, you’ll breathe more heavily, but you should still be able to speak full sentences.

 After any activity, in order to avoid the dreaded muscle soreness the next day, you can do some simple stretches for your calf, thighs, and hamstrings, which you can do when you get home.